Program Support - Bar Associations/Bar Leaders

 Lastly, public legal education is a relatively simple method through which bar associations can offer pro bono resources to persons of limited means.
 Public education often takes the form of speakers' bureaus, telephone hotlines, and publications, and a public education program often works well for bar associations that wish to undertake less labor-intensive pro bono programs.

-For more information about starting a program and the three methods of managing the pro bono program discussed above, click here.
 For further guidance for new and established programs and their governing bodies, consult the ABA's Standards for Programs Providing Civil Pro Bono Legal Services to Persons of Limited Means

 Making Pro Bono A Priority: A Bar Leader's Handbook